If ye love me

-"If ye love me" is a four-part motet or anthem by the English composer Thomas Tallis, a setting of a passage from the Gospel of John.
-First published in 1565 during the reign of Elizabeth I, it is an example of Tudor music and is part of the repertoire of Anglican church music.
-An early English-language motet, it is frequently performed today, and has been sung at special occasions including a papal visit and a royal wedding.
+"If ye love me" is a four-part anthem by the English composer Thomas Tallis, a setting of a passage from the Gospel of John.
+The earliest sources for the anthem date from the reign of Edward VI.
+It is an example of Tudor music and is part of the repertoire of Anglican church music.
+"If ye love me" is frequently performed today, and has been sung at special occasions including a papal visit and a royal wedding.

 Text

 The text is taken from William Tyndale's translation of the Bible which was in common use in the Church of England during the English Reformation.
 It uses verses from the Gospel of John, words spoken by Jesus to his disciples foretelling his own death and promising that God the Father will send to them the Holy Spirit (a "Comforter"):

 This text was appointed to be the Gospel reading for Whit Sunday in the lectionary of the 1549 Book of Common Prayer, although it is possible that Tallis's composition is earlier than that.
 Another setting of the same verses by an unknown composer exists, which is thought to have been written in the reign of King Henry VIII.